_-_geograph.org.uk_-_6277419%201-v1.jpg)

 Accommodations: Mercure Eastgate Hotel

 Today, enjoy a full day excursion through the picturesque villages of South Oxfordshire to see film locations, fictional towns, and historic inspirations behind beloved mystery novels and television shows.
-In between stops, Ms. Corrigan will offer insights into the history of the Golden Age of Detective Fiction, an era of classic murder mystery novels that reached its height in the 1920s and 1930s.
-Take a guided tour of Mapledurham , a stunning 17th century home with expansive grounds that has served as the backdrop for several episodes of British television mystery series, including Inspector Morse, Miss Marple, and Midsomer Murders.
+In between stops, your expert will offer insights into the history of the Golden Age of Detective Fiction, an era of classic murder mystery novels that reached its height in the 1920s and 1930s.
+Take a guided tour of Greys Court, a charming Tudor country house beautifully decorated for Christmas, and tour its elegant rooms and gardens that have appeared in popular British television mysteries such as Midsomer Murders.
 Return to Oxford, where dinner will be in a local restaurant.

 Included Meals: Breakfast, Dinner